rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

    - Optionally clone a Git based WIKI repo that is hosted on Azure DevOps or GitHub into a local folder for exporting
    - Or if you already have the folder structure on the agent then this feature can be skipped
 2. The task will then export either
-   - the whole WIKI structure as a PDF (based on the .order file is present in the root)
+   - the whole WIKI structure as a PDF (based on the .order file which must be present in the repo root)
    - a single named file

 ## How the AzureDevOps.WikiPDFExport tool is obtained